stevencombs/retrocombs.github.io/_drafts/2019-11-31-my-tips-to-inbox-zero.md

 ### Attachments

 If your inbox is like mine, it is full of email messages with attachments.
-Here's what I do with those.
+Some of these you may need to refer to at a later date.
+Here's what I do with these documents:

-Download Attachments
+- Download the attachments to a folder (a flat folder is fine, but you can organize by topic if you like)
-Name them using date format
+- Name the file using date format outlined above

-Search by date show text file and associated documents
+Like the text files, you can now search these attachments by date.
+Since you are adding the date at the beginning of the file, now when you search for a specific date, not only will the text file appear, but also the associated attachment.

+### PDF files

+If this whole text file and attachment things seems a bit complicated (its really not), you can export email as PDF files.
+Most operating systems now have an option to print to a PDF file and will perform optical character recognition on the file so you can search for the contents of the documents.
+Again, start the name of the file with a date.

 ## Step 7: Create a routine